harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/use-hpa-for-autoscaling.md

 ---
-title: Set up Autoscaling
+title: Configure Autoscaling
-description: Learn how to set up autoscaling for Harness Self-Managed Enterprise Edition installations.
+description: Learn how to configure autoscaling for Harness Self-Managed Enterprise Edition installations.
 sidebar_position: 3
-sidebar_label: Set Up Autoscaling
+sidebar_label: Configure Autoscaling
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 :::info Note
 This feature is available from Harness Helm Chart version 0.23.0.

+By default, autoscaling is enabled for all services in Harness Helm Chart now.
 :::

 You can set up autoscaling for harness workloads using [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).